 Why do it?

-In any major change, it is well worth being really careful first to make sure that the reasoning is clear, that this is shared and that it is never forgotten.
-It is common for effort to be expended in drafting a beautiful business case to gain funding, only to see it locked away, never to be used.
+When you are planning any major change, it is well worth being really careful first to make sure that the purpose is clear.
+Talk about the vision, make sure that your people understand it.
+Many expend effort drafting a beautiful business case to gain funding, only to see it locked away, never to be used.
 Beware of unidentified and unquantified savings, particularly those that have no clear contributory link to operational improvements.

 The Research

 A group within the University of Oxford has been tracking UK project management for more than a decade.
-Old surveys [1] reported just 16% of projects hitting all their targets and an average 18% overrun on budgets.
+Old surveys1 reported just 16% of projects hitting all their targets and an average 18% overrun on budgets.
 Only 24% of practitioners reported paying great attention to established methods and practice.
-More recent work [2], found that by 2011 the average over-run had risen to 27%.
+More recent work,2 found that by 2011 the average over-run had risen to 27%.
 Informed by an alliance with Nassim Nicholas Taleb of Black Swan fame, it concentrated on the minority that ran more than 200% over original projections.
-The data bank has also been analysed by McKinsey [3].
-This has produced some useful insights to inform current practice and highlight warning signs.
+The data bank has also been analysed by McKinsey.3 This has produced some useful insights to inform current practice and highlight warning signs.

 Common Issues

-When the causes of deviation from plan were analysed, the following contributions were found:
+When the researchers looked for causes of deviation from plan, they found the following contributions:

 13% – Missing focus.
 Unclear objectives, poor requirements, lack of business focus.